Old Telugu: Morphology

 Old Telugu is an agglutinative language primarily utilizing suffixes to express grammatical relationships.
 Noun morphology included gender markers and various derivational processes, while verb morphology was highly developed with distinct markers for tense, mood, and aspect.

 Old Telugu preserved the two-way masculine vs non-masculine gender pattern intact, which is said to be the original case with Proto-Dravidian and this is also inherited by Modern Telugu.

-Telugu branch is evidenced to have inherited three distinct plural markers which are: -ḷ, -kVḷ and -r.
+Telugu branch is evidenced to have inherited all the four distinct plural markers of Dravidian, which are: -ḷ, -(n)k, -kVḷ and -r.
 By the time of early writings, -kVḷ marker underwent back-stem formation with the root words, losing its status as a distinct plural marker, eg. mrā̃-kulu (< *maran-kVḷ), later getting analyzed as mrā̃ku-lu, creating a root mrā̃ku (> Modern māku).
 Other examples include goḍugu, ciluka, eluka, īga.

-The noun formative was -ambu, later -amu/-am > -aũ, eg. OTe. paṭṭambu ('authority/power') > MTe./Te. paṭṭamu/paṭṭam > spoken Te. paṭṭaũ (coastal dialects).
+The noun formative was -ambu, later -ammu >- amu > -am > -aũ, eg. OTe. paṭṭambu ('authority/power') > MTe./Te. paṭṭamu/paṭṭam > spoken Te. paṭṭaũ (coastal dialects).

 Old Telugu and Proto-Dravidian maintained contrast in nominative and oblique forms of masculine singulars; as in wāṉḏu (nom.) vs wāni- (obl.), which is dialectally preserved in Modern Telugu.